 How we manage fire is an important conversation for rural and bush communities.
 What can we learn from how Aboriginal people used fire?
 Are those techniques applicable today in local landscapes that have changed a lot over the last 200 years?

-At this one-day event we will discuss how we can connect Indigenous fire traditions with current approaches to fuel reduction and planned burns to shape new ways to protect our landscape and communities.
+At this one-day event participants explored to connect Indigenous fire traditions with current approaches to fuel reduction and planned burns to shape new ways to protect our landscape and communities.

-This event is for everyone with an interest in this topic: community, government, academics, researchers.
+This event was open to everyone with an interest in this topic: community, government, academics, researchers.